natevaughan/f2j/README.md

 A single function for transforming HTML forms into JSON POST requests.

 If you're like me, you hate overweight Javascript libraries or frameworks and are looking for tools that are:
-- Lightweight
+- Lightweight, quick to load
-- Interoperable, can be combined with other libraries
+- Interoperable, able to work easily with other libraries
-- Transparent, has minimal domain-specific syntax
+- Transparent, with minimal domain-specific syntax

-F2j exports a single function, `f2j`, which weighs in at approx 1.2kb (minified), depends on no other JS libraries, and is extremely simple to use and understand.
+F2j exports a single function, `f2j`, which weighs in at approx 1.4kb (minified), depends on no other JS libraries, and is extremely simple to use and understand.
 Use f2j for:
 - Prototyping; get a frontend that interacts with a REST API up and running in seconds
 - Vanilla JS; projects that eschew full-blown frameworks
 - Adding interactivity to HTML pages without committing to a frontend framework